http4k/www/src/website/content/commercial-terms.md

 ## 11. U.S. GOVERNMENT MATTERS

 Notwithstanding anything else, Customer may not provide to any person or export or re-export or allow the export or re-export of the Licensed Materials or any software or anything related thereto or any direct product thereof (collectively "Controlled Subject Matter"), in violation of any restrictions, laws or regulations of the United States Department of Commerce, the United States Department of Treasury Office of Foreign Assets Control, or any other United States or foreign agency or authority.
 Without limiting the foregoing Customer acknowledges and agrees that the Controlled Subject Matter will not be used or transferred or otherwise exported or re-exported to countries as to which the United States maintains an embargo (collectively, "Embargoed Countries"), or to or by a national or resident thereof, or any person or entity on the U.S. Department of Treasury's List of Specially Designated Nationals or the U.S. Department of Commerce's Table of Denial Orders (collectively, "Designated Nationals").
 The lists of Embargoed Countries and Designated Nationals are subject to change without notice.
-Use of the Licensed Materials is representation and warranty that neither the User nor Host is located in, under the control of, or a national or resident of an Embargoed Country or Designated National.
+Use of the Licensed Materials is representation and warranty that neither the User nor any machine on which the Licensed Materials are installed is located in, under the control of, or a national or resident of an Embargoed Country or Designated National.
 The Controlled Subject Matter may use or include encryption technology that is subject to licensing requirements under the U.S. Export Administration Regulations.

 ## 12. EXPORT COMPLIANCE